enkidevs/curriculum/python-data-analysis/python-data-analysis-core/analysis-environments/ipython-vs-shell-vs-scripts.md

 ??? are command-line tools used to execute code.

-??? are pieces of runnable code used for automation, easier execution, and more.
+??? are pieces of code saved into files.

 ??? are sessions on the computer used to communicate code to shells.